 Emma is an intriguing character.
 She carries guilt from that summer when her friends went missing, and she questions everyone and everything at Camp Nightingale when she returns.
 I was never sure if Emma was a reliable narrator, and that made for an interesting read.

-This book is a slow-burning read that has the right amount of twists and turns.
+The Last Time I Lied is a slow-burning read that has the right amount of twists and turns.
 A great read for fans of dark psychological thrillers.
 Creepy, clever, and mysterious.

 I received a digital copy of this book from the publisher via Edelweiss in exchange for an honest review.